zack-bitcoin/amoveo/docs/design/sortition_chains_implementation.md

 1) sortition chains

+id is random 32 bytes.

 * pubkey of creator
 * amount of veo
 * expiration date

 2) sortition state roots

+id is generated from the sortition ID and height.

 * 256 byte hash
 * sortition chain ID